cosmicfools/ModuleServices/README.md

 ## Requirements

 Is valid for iOS 7 and higher.
-Requires Swift 3.0 and XCodde 8.0 or higher.
+Requires Swift 5.0 and XCode 8.0 or higher.

 ## Installation